 - 85 g cream cheese softened at room temperature

-- Preheat oven to 350F.
-Line the bottom of a 8" by 4" aluminium loaf pan with parchment paper.
+- Line the bottom of a 8" by 4" loaf pan with parchment paper.

-- In a medium bowl, add the egg and lightly whisk.
-Next, add in the oil, sugar, matcha, and salt.
-Whisk to combine everything together.
+- In a bowl, whisk together the egg, oil, sugar, matcha, vanilla, and salt.

-- Fold in the flour.
+- With a spatula, fold the flour into the egg mixture.
 Be careful not to overmix.
 Set aside.

 Make cheesecake filling: